An annuity is an insurance product that can help you save for retirement or pay expenses in retirement.

 What are the disadvantages of an annuity?

-Variable deferred annuities generally have higher costs than other retirement savings vehicles, like IRAs and 401(k)s.
+Variable annuities generally have higher costs than other retirement savings vehicles, like IRAs and 401(k)s.
 Some variable annuity providers also charge withdrawal penalties, called "surrender charges."

 You'll need to hold the annuity for many years to allow time for the benefit of tax deferral to outweigh the higher expense.
 You're also assuming investment risk with a variable annuity, so you could lose money.